anotheruser1458/handWrittenDigitCNN/README.md

 ## Model Training
 The tfTest folder contains all the code related to training and testing the model.
 Below are the steps I took to ensure the model worked properly before deploying it to the cloud.
 ### Training the Model
-A TensorFlow sequential model was trained using 70,000 pixel arrays (28x28) which correspond to a 28x28 pixel image on a person's hand written digit.
+A TensorFlow sequential model was trained using 70,000 pixel arrays (28x28) which correspond to a 28x28 pixel image of a person's hand written digit.
 Each array element shows how light or dark a specific pixel is on the 28x28 image, depicted as a value somewhere between 0 and 1.

 <strong><em>tfTest/trainModel.py</em></strong>
 <br>